andyjdavis/MandarinMojo/README.md

 重新, and the pinyin was correct with chóng xīn, but the audio said zhòng xīn

-Add the ability to turn off sound effects aside from the speech

 Missing audio:
 绿 lv4
 某 mou3